sandbender/kragle_docs/API_Reference/Blocks.md

 **Optional parameters**:
   - `page` - int - The page number of results you wish to retrieve.
 Default: 1.
-  - `filter_user_types` - boolean - Whether or not to include private Blocks owned by the authenticated user.
+  - `filter_user_types` - boolean - Whether to exclude private Blocks owned by the authenticated user.
 Default: false.
   - `show_resolved` - boolean - Whether to include a 'resolved' attribute for each Block returned.
 Default: false.

 ### GET /blocktypes/byid/<block id>